 It’s a very short walk from the parking area to the top of the hill and there is a small fee to visit during the warmer months, but it’s well worth checking out the views from the top if you are lucky enough to get a particularly clear today.

-The last time myself and Yvette visited we were able see from the Isle of Skye in the West out passed North Berwick law on the East coast.
+The last time myself and Yvette visited we were able to see from the Isle of Arran in the West out past North Berwick law on the East coast.

 4. Five Sisters Zoo